What actually is a simulation?

 The following table shows the basic classification of simulation projects and the expected costs.

-Simulation supports the decisionmaking in the design of new and the optimisation of existing complex processes; it identifies interdependencies and facilitates an objective assessment of alternative solutions.
+Simulation supports the planning of new complex processes and the optimisation of existing ones.
+It reveals interrelationships and enables objective comparison of alternative solutions.

 Source: Rabe, M.; Spieckermann, S.; Wenzel, S.: A New Procedure Model for Verification and Validation in Production and Logistics Simulation.
 In: Mason, S. J.; Hill, R. R.; Mönch, L.; Rose, O.; Jefferson, T.; Fowler, J. W. (eds.): Proceedings of the 2008 Winter Simulation Conference, 2008, p.
 1720